LiviaMedeiros/umineko_web_asm/README.md

 - **Keyboard and Mouse Input** - full input handling through SDL2 events
 - **On-Demand Asset Loading** - 101,000+ game files loaded lazily over HTTP, only fetching what the engine actually reads
 - **GPU-Accelerated Rendering** - SDL2_gpu GLES2 backend rendering through WebGL with GLSL shaders

+## Known Issues

+- **Do not change resolution on mobile** - Changing the "Window size" in the Config menu will break the display on mobile/tablet browsers.
+Leave it at the default setting.
+On desktop browsers, you can set it to your display's resolution for sharper rendering.
+- **Fullscreen cursor misalignment** - In fullscreen mode, the mouse cursor may be offset by a few pixels from menu items.
+This is a DPR/CSS scaling rounding issue with Emscripten's fullscreen API.

 ## Building and Running